Preparing resources for students can be a really massive job: especially when you have the responsibility of getting kids ready for external exams.

 The teacher had more time to spend with individuals working on specific problems.

 No behavior management issues as the students were all quietly working.

 No time was needed by the teacher for marking and assessment.
 The program did all that for you.
 All you had to do was collate the data.

-There are numerous instructional software programs on the market today that save the teacher lots of marking time, and provide the students with engaging material to learn from, Whilst I wouldn’t advocate using instructional software every lesson, it certainly can become a big and effective part of your teaching arsenal.
+There are numerous instructional software programs on the market today that save the teacher lots of marking time, and provide the students with engaging material to learn from.
+Whilst I wouldn’t advocate using instructional software every lesson, it certainly can become a significant and effective part of your teaching arsenal.

 Some good programs to explore are: